Question

 Answer

-There are several places where you can find out how many times an article has been cited by other scholars:
+There are a couple places where you can find out how many times an article has been cited by other scholars:

 Option 1: Scopus